ahmedmonzer8001-pixel/BoSSS_Doc.github.io/_docs/end-user/index.md

 ---

 # End-User Tutorials
+This guide applies only to end-user tutorials.
+Developer tutorials are not required for running, validating, or scaling simulations.

 ## Which Tutorial should you Read?
 This guide helps you quickly identify where to start and which tutorials are relevant to your goals when working with BoSSS as an end-user.
-#### Note:
-This guide applies only to end-user tutorials.
-Developer tutorials are not required for running, validating, or scaling simulations.

 ### If you are completely new to BoSSS
 Start here: